 United automobiles introduced the 800cc Bavo hatchback in Pakistan back in 2018.
-Since then, after multiple price revisions the Bravo is available for PKR 9.85 lac and the on-road cost exceeds well above PKR 1 million.
+Since then, after multiple price revisions the Bravo is now available for PKR 11.99 lac, well above the 1 million price bracket.

 On the plus side you get a rather better looking vehicle inside & out compared to the 3-decades old Mehran on which the car is based on.
 It gets features including air conditioner, electric power steering, power windows, interactive multimedia system, reversing camera, central locking, fog lamps & alloy wheels.

 On the downside it lacks basic safety equipment, as there is no ABS or airbags and not even a proper safety shell as the car was developed by a small scale Chinese automaker with presence in third tier Chinese cities only.
 Furthermore there is no automatic transmission available with Bravo; there are reports about company in process of introducing one; however it’s obviously going to be priced higher than the manual version.

 Then you need to be lucky enough to be living in selected cities of Punjab province or around the federal capital in order to buy one, as even after almost 2 years since launch, United Bravo is unable to make its nationwide presence.

 Regal Automobiles after much delay introduced the 800cc Prince Pearl hatchback earlier this year.
 Under the skin it’s also based on the 2nd gen Suzuki Alto aka Mehran and offers almost everything which the United Bravo has to offer.
 However after the latest increase in price, the Prince Pearl is available for PKR 11.49 lac, also well above the 1 million budget in debate.